| Summary and Conclusions PhthalatesPolyvinyl Chloride (PVC, or Vinyl) is one of the most commonly used materials in the

 we are eating a lot of the stuff; there does remain the question of whether, in

+fact, it has actually done any harm to adults.
 The evidence is stronger that phthalates are a danger to

 young infants.
 In a 1988 German study, preterm infants receiving